The short answer: Immediately. That is, if you want to buy a home at some point in the next year, or any time thereafter.

 Fortunately, it’s pretty easy to get a mortgage pre-approval, and even easier to get pre-qualified, though the latter isn’t worth a whole lot.

 Either way, make sure you do one of the two to at least get a ballpark estimate of what you can afford.
-And to determine if there are any red flags that need to be addressed.
+And to determine if there are any red flags that need to be addressed early on.

 Credit is usually a biggie, and one that can take months to resolve if there are any glaring issues.
 Or if you simply need time to up your credit scores for more favorable mortgage rate pricing.

-Anyway, once you know how much house you can afford, and that you’re more or less eligible for a home loan, you can begin your home search.
+Anyway, once you know how much house you can afford, and that you’re more or less eligible for a home loan, you can begin your property search.

 Set Up Your Property Searches and Get Email Updates

-- Once you know you can get a home loan
+- Only after you know you can obtain a home loan

-- You can begin searching for properties in your price range
+- Should you begin searching for properties in your price range

-- Companies like Zillow and Redfin are handy and nearly real-time
+- Companies like Zillow and Redfin are handy and offer nearly real-time updates

 - They allow you to set alerts and receive instant or daily emails when new properties hit the market